How to Improve Eyesight

 Light rays enter the eye through the pupil and pass through a lens, which focuses the light on the retina at the back of the eye.
 Small muscles attached to the lens allow it to contract, expand and focus for near and far vision.

 The retina contains millions of nerve cells known as cones and rods.
 Cones are mostly in the macula in the center of the retina and are responsible for detailed and color vision.
-Rods are around the outside and pick up light and dark; they are important for depth, peripheral and night vision.
+Rods are around the outside and pick up light and dark; they are important for depth, peripheral, and night vision.

 The rods and cones transform the light rays into electrical impulses, which are then transmitted via the optic nerve to the brain where the picture we see is interpreted.

-For good vision, each of these pathways – the lens, the retina and the optic nerve – need to stay healthy.
+For good vision, each of these pathways – the lens, the retina, and the optic nerve – need to stay healthy.

 Common Eye Problems in Seniors

 - Cataracts.
-This is a clouding of the lens as a result of clumping together of lens proteins.
-This degeneration at cellular level starts from around the age of 40 and is believed to be linked to oxidation.
+This is a clouding of the lens as a result of the clumping together of lens proteins.
+This degeneration at the cellular level starts from around the age of 40 and is believed to be linked to oxidation.
 Cataracts can be treated surgically once they affect vision significantly.

 - Age-related macular degeneration.
 This is the leading cause of loss of clear vision in the elderly and affects the cones in the macula of the retina.
 As a result, central, detailed vision deteriorates, and objects may appear fuzzy with blurry lines and colors.
-The exact cause of AMD is unknown, but it is linked to family history, chronic conditions and lifestyle factors.
+The exact cause of AMD is unknown, but it is linked to family history, chronic conditions, and lifestyle factors.
 Current treatments can only help to slow progression.

 - Glaucoma.
-Glaucoma is caused by build-up of pressure in the eyeball when too much fluid is produced, or the fluid is not drained properly.
+Glaucoma is caused by a build-up of pressure in the eyeball when too much fluid is produced, or the fluid is not drained properly.
 Continuous increased pressure can cause irreversible damage to the optic nerve.
 This condition can be effectively halted with simple treatment.
 However, because glaucoma usually develops gradually, loss of vision often goes unnoticed until it is already at an advanced stage.

 Take Charge of Your Vision

-It is clear that everyone can actively take steps to protect their eyes against external and internal factors that can cause loss of vision in old age.
+Everyone can actively take steps to protect their eyes against external and internal factors that can cause loss of vision in old age.

-It starts with a healthy lifestyle – particularly a healthy diet and exercise – that has been shown to slow the ageing process overall.
+It starts with a healthy lifestyle – particularly a healthy diet and exercise – that has been shown to slow the aging process overall.
 Regular eye examinations can identify problems so that early treatment can prevent progression.

-Then, there are those actions that specifically protect or improve eyesight, like avoiding excessive sunlight and UV light, using eye protection when necessary and eye exercises.
+Then, there are those actions that specifically protect or improve eyesight, like avoiding excessive sunlight and UV light, using eye protection when necessary, and eye exercises.